-I. INTRODUCTION, INTERPRETATION AND APPLICATION 1
+I. INTRODUCTION, INTERPRETATION AND APPLICATION1

-Introduction 1
+Introduction

 Interpretation

-interpretation 2

 II.
-STATUTORY REQUIREMENTS 4
+STATUTORY REQUIREMENTS4

 III.
-GUIDANCE ABOUT STATUTORY REQUIREMENTS 6
+GUIDANCE ABOUT STATUTORY REQUIREMENTS

-ACTING HONESTLY, FAIRLY, IN THE BEST INTERESTS OF THE CLIENT AND

-WITH INTEGRITY 6

-Section 34ZL(1)(a) 6
+ACTING HONESTLY, FAIRLY, IN THE BEST INTERESTS OF THE CLIENT AND WITH INTEGRITY 6 Section 34ZL(1)(a) 6 Accurate Representations 6 Advertising and Marketing Material 6 Rebates, Gifts and Incentives 7 Best Interests of the Client 7 Confidentiality of Client Information 7 Assistance to Regulators 8 Handling of Client Complaints 8 CARE, SKILL AND DILIGENCE 8

-Accurate Representations

-Advertising and Marketing Material

-Rebates, Gifts and Incentives

-Prevention of Bribery Best Interests of the Client

-Confidentiality of Client Information

-Assistance to Regulators

-Handling of Client Complaints

-CARE, SKILL AND DILIGENCE Q

-Section 34ZL(1)(b)

-Understanding of MPF System, MPF Products and Relevant Concepts

-Understanding of Promoted Registered Schemes and Constituent Funds

-Keeping Record of Orders
+CARE, SKILL AND DILIGENCE 8 Section 34ZL(1)(b) 8 Understanding of MPF System, MPF Products and Relevant Concepts 8 Understanding of Promoted Registered Schemes and Constituent Funds 9 Keeping Record of Orders 9 Prompt Execution 9 Care for Clients with Special Needs 9 Compliance with Requirements of Principal Intermediary 11

-Prompt Execution

-Care for Clients with Special Needs

-Compliance with Requirements of Principal Intermediary 11

-ADVICE ON MATTERS WITHIN COMPETENCE 11
+ADVICE ON MATTERS WITHIN COMPETENCE

-Section 34ZL(1)(c) 11

-Adequate Training, Skills and Knowledge 11

-HAVING REGARD TO CLIENT'S PARTICULARS AS IS NECESSARY 12
+HAVING REGARD TO CLIENT'S PARTICULARS AS IS NECESSARY

-Section 34ZL(1)(d)

-Know Your Client

-Suitability Assessment 12

-Lack of Necessary Information 14